mdmdirector/mdmdirector/README.md

 * `-micromdmurl string` - (Required) MicroMDM Server URL
 * `-password string` - (Required) Password used for basic authentication
 * `-port string` - Port number to run mdmdirector on. (default "8000")
-* `-private-key string` - Path to the signing private key.
+* `-signing-private-key string` - Path to the signing private key.
 Don't use with p12 file.
 * `-push-new-build` - Re-push profiles if the device's build number changes. (default true)
 * `-sign` - Sign profiles prior to sending to MicroMDM.
 Requires `-cert` to be passed.